 As a result of her leadership, Carolyn was elected to serve as State Senator for Pennsylvania’s 19th District, representing the people of Chester County, in 2020.

-Previously, Carolyn served two terms, beginning in 2016, as State Representative for the 156th Legislative District.
+Before being elected state Senator, Carolyn served two terms, beginning in 2016, as State Representative for the 156th Legislative District.
 In the House of Representatives, she served as Secretary of the Environmental Resources and Energy Committee and on the Appropriations Committee and the Aging and Older Adults Committee.
-Carolyn was also Vice Chair of the Pennsylvania Joint Legislative Air and Water Pollution Control and Conservation Committee, Vice Chair of the Climate Caucus, Vice Chair of the House Southeast Delegation, and a member of the Pennsylvania Commission on Women.
+Carolyn was also Vice Chair of the Pennsylvania Joint Legislative Air and Water Pollution Control and Conservation Committee, Vice Chair of the Climate Caucus, Vice Chair of the House Southeast Delegation, and a member of the Pennsylvania Commission for Women.

 Carolyn was first elected to public office on West Chester Borough Council, where she served from 2006 to 2010.
 In 2010, she became the first woman and first bipartisan-elected mayor of West Chester.
 During her time on council and as mayor, she helped guide local, state, national and international organizations and gained a deep and broad knowledge of public policy and governance.